Nissan board votes unanimously to remove Carlos Ghosn | DW | 22.11.2018

 Crisis talks in Paris

-Japan's industry minister and France's finance minister were due to meet in Paris on Thursday to seek ways to stabilize the alliance.
+Japan's industry minister and France's finance minister met in Paris on Thursday to seek ways to stabilize the alliance.

 French President Emmanuel Macron said France would be "extremely vigilant" about Renault and the alliance.